Non-abelian Hodge correspondence over singular K\"ahler spaces: Fundamental materials

-\begin{remark}[Locally free sheaf] Using a similar argument of the proof of Proposition \ref{lem-quasietale-chernclasses}, we have that for any locally free sheaf $\mE$, $\widehat{c}_1(\mE),\widehat{c}_1^2(\mE),\widehat{c}_2(\mE)$ equal the usual product with the topological Chern classes of $\mE$ in the sense of homology class. \end{remark}
+\begin{remark}[Locally free sheaf] Using an argument similar to that in the proof of Proposition \ref{lem-quasietale-chernclasses}, we find that for any locally free sheaf $\mE$, the classes $\widehat{c}_1(\mE),\widehat{c}_1^2(\mE)$ and $\widehat{c}_2(\mE)$ coincide, respectively, with the topological Chern classes of $\mE$ as elements of the homology groups. \end{remark}